UbiquityDotNET/Llvm.NET/docfx/current/articles/InternalDetails/LlvmBindingsGenerator-Configuration.md

 ﻿# LlvmBindings Configuration
+[As of LLVM 20 support this is mostly deprecated support, This needs updating]

 The bindings generator uses a configuration data structure that consists of a number of tables used by the code generation passes for resolving the various ambiguities of generating the code.
 The configuration is an instance of the